technospes/legal-demystifier-project/README.md

 ## ✨ Key Features Explained

 - **Universal Document Ingestion:** The service handles both digitally-native PDFs and scanned, image-based documents by using a robust pipeline that first attempts direct text extraction and then falls back to a powerful Tesseract OCR engine.
-- **Intelligent Summarization with RAG:** To ensure high accuracy and prevent AI "hallucinations," ParleyAlly uses a **Retrieval-Augmented Generation (RAG)** pipeline. [cite_start]This provides the Generative AI with relevant context *before* it creates the summary, dramatically improving the factual accuracy of the output. [cite: 25]
+- **Intelligent Summarization with RAG:** To ensure high accuracy and prevent AI "hallucinations," ParleyAlly uses a Retrieval-Augmented Generation (RAG) pipeline.
+This provides the Generative AI with relevant context before it creates the summary, dramatically improving the factual accuracy of the output.
-- **Jargon-to-Plain-Language Translation:** The core value of the application. [cite_start]It can identify and translate specific legal terminology (e.g., "heretofore," "party of the first part") into simple, modern language. [cite: 26]
+- **Jargon-to-Plain-Language Translation:** The core value of the application.
+It can identify and translate specific legal terminology (e.g., "heretofore," "party of the first part") into simple, modern language.
-- **Scalable API Endpoint:** The entire service is exposed via a **RESTful API**, allowing other applications—like a mobile app or a website front-end—to easily integrate its document simplification capabilities.
+- **Scalable API Endpoint:** The entire service is exposed via a RESTful API, allowing other applications—like a mobile app or a website front-end—to easily integrate its document simplification capabilities.

 ---

 ## ⚙️ How It Works

 1.  **API Request:** A client sends a `POST` request to the API endpoint with a PDF document.
-2.  **Text Extraction Pipeline:** The backend, built with Python, first uses the **PyPDF2** library to attempt direct text extraction. [cite_start]If the text is garbled or absent (indicating a scan), it passes the PDF pages to the **Tesseract OCR** engine to convert the images to raw text. [cite: 24]
+2.  **Text Extraction Pipeline:** The backend, built with Python, first uses the PyPDF2 library to attempt direct text extraction.
+If the text is garbled or absent (indicating a scan), it passes the PDF pages to the Tesseract OCR engine to convert the images to raw text.
-3.  **Text Pre-processing:** The raw text is cleaned, structured, and prepared for the AI model using libraries like **NumPy** and **Pandas**.
+3.  **Text Pre-processing:** The raw text is cleaned, structured, and prepared for the AI model using libraries like NumPy and Pandas.
 4.  **RAG Execution:** The cleaned text is used as a query to a knowledge base.
 The original text plus the retrieved context are fed into the Generative AI model.
-5.  [cite_start]**Summary Generation:** The GenAI model, guided by the RAG pipeline and sophisticated prompt engineering, generates the final simplified summary and explanations. [cite: 25]
+5.  **Summary Generation:** The GenAI model, guided by the RAG pipeline and sophisticated prompt engineering, generates the final simplified summary and explanations.
 6.  **API Response:** The service returns the simplified text in a structured JSON format.

 ---